mdref/mdref-pq/pq/Connection/quote.md

 ## Returns:

-* string, a single-quote wrapped string safe for literal use in a qurey.
+* string, a single-quote wrapped string safe for literal use in a query.
 * FALSE, if quoting fails.

 ## Throws: